Stubberson/accessiblity-analysis/README.md

 **Aim of the Notebook** <br>
 The aim of the notebook was to understand and replicate the methodology used by Hadjidimitrou et al. in a different geographical context, namely the Helsinki region.
 The work of Hadjidimitriou et al. was followed closely with the exception of the data used and a few methodological deviations.
 The notebook doesn't reach an analytical depth present in the original paper, mainly due to time limitations.
 In addition, the notebook is more a proof-of-concept with limited sample size rather than a fully-fledged analysis of accessibility in Helsinki.
 However, with minor modifications and more computing time, it has the potential to act as a data processing pipeline for predicting accessibility.

+**TLDR** <br>
+There seems to be great potential for machine learning to understand and predict accessibility in geographical areas with limited data.
+The transferability of the predictive power from a data intensive area to an area with almost no data with machine learning models is promising.

 > [!note]
+> Student/author: Tuukka Korpela <br>
+> Supervisor: Henrikki Tenkanen <br>
-> Student/author: Tuukka Korpela; Supervisor: Henrikki Tenkanen; Assistant: Subhrasankha Dey
+> Assistant: Subhrasankha Dey